Tisseo/MediaManagerComponent/README.md

 1. Open your composer.json in your project
 2. Add require "canaltp/media-manager": "dev-master"
 3. Add url of the repository, 'http://packagist.canaltp.fr'
+4. Please don't forget to set "post_max_size", "upload_max_filesize" and "max_file_uploads" options in your php.ini

     // composer.json
     {